 Lydia sat a fee paid Employment Judge in various London regions for 12 years.
 She co-edits the Employment sections of Butterworths’ Civil Court Practice (The Green Book) and is a co-editor of Tottels’ Discrimination Law.

-London Underground Limited v Mighton [2020] EWHC 3099
+London Underground Limited v Mighton [2020] EWHC 3099; [2020] 11 WLUK 242

-Acted for Transport for London (leading Elizabeth Grace) in this successful application in the Queen’s Bench Division for a general civil restraint order against a former employee.
+Acted for Transport for London (leading Elizabeth Grace) in this successful application in the Queen’s Bench Division for a general civil restraint order against a former employee

 Acted for the Respondent in a this high-profile group claim under the Agency Workers Regulations concerning the liability of the end user of agency workers in a situation in which money is withheld by an employment agency which subsequently goes into liquidation.

-Sargeant & Others v Department for Constitutional Affairs & Others – Court of Appeal [2018] 3 All E.R.
-245
+Sargeant & Others v Department for Constitutional Affairs & Others – [2018] EWCA Civ 2844; [2020] 1 All E.R.
+304

-Acted for the successful Claimants (led by Andrew Short KC) in this claim brought by over 6,000 firefighters claiming age discrimination, equal pay and sex and race discrimination in relation to the transitional provisions of the new firefighters’ pension scheme.
+Acted for the successful Claimants (led by Andrew Short QC) in this claim brought by over 6,000 firefighters claiming age discrimination, equal pay and sex and race discrimination in relation to the transitional provisions of the new firefighters’ pension scheme.

 Parker v Medical Defence Union & Another – EAT [2017] 11 WLUK 123

-Acted for the Claimant in this EAT claim raising novel issues relating to the appropriate basis of calculation of pension benefits for members of final salary schemes who worked both part time and full time during their working life.
+Lydia acted for the Claimant in this EAT claim raising novel issues relating to the appropriate basis of calculation of pension benefits for members of final salary schemes who worked both part time and full time during their working life.

 O’Sullivan v London Underground Limited – EAT [2016] 1 WLUK 626